adrianalfonso2/task-manager-app/README.md

    - Tap the trash icon to permanently remove the task (desktop)

 4. **Archiving Tasks**
-  -Tap the archive bin (next to the delete icon) on a task.
+   - Tap the archive bin (next to delete icon) on a task.
-	-View archived tasks on a dedicated page.
+   - View archieved tasks on a dedicated page
-	-Open the archive page via the top-right archive button (next to the dark/light toggle).
+   - Open the archive page via the top-right archive button (next to the dark/light toggle).

 5. **Task Organization**
    - Use the category filters to show tasks by type